-This section discusses the manner in which MySQL Cluster divides and duplicates data for storage.
+This section discusses the manner in which NDB Cluster divides and duplicates data for storage.

 A number of concepts central to an understanding of this topic are discussed in the next few paragraphs.

 (Data) Node.
-An ndbd process, which stores a replica —that is, a copy of the partition (see below) assigned to the node group of which the node is a member.
+An ndbd or ndbmtd process, which stores one or more replicas —that is, copies of the partitions (discussed later in this section) assigned to the node group of which the node is a member.

 Each data node should be located on a separate computer.
-While it is also possible to host multiple ndbd processes on a single computer, such a configuration is not supported.
+While it is also possible to host multiple data node processes on a single computer, such a configuration is not usually recommended.

-The number of node groups in a MySQL Cluster is not directly
+The number of node groups in an NDB Cluster is not directly

 configurable; it is a function of the number of data nodes and of